DC EXPUNGEMENT LAWYERS

 Yes all arrest records can be sealed as long as the waiting period has been satisfied.
 Remember arrest are different from convictions.

 Another question you may have is If a record is sealed, the government deletes or limits access to it.
 A sealed record can generally not be used against you if you are applying for a job, in other background checks or in certain legal proceedings.
-There are two levels of sealing under the new Criminal Records Sealing Act: a.
+Most people charged with misdemeanor offenses will seal their record pursuant to a.
 Actual innocence(DC Code § 16-802)- arrest and case records are permanently sealed b.
 Interest of Justice(DC Code§ 16-803)

 There is a huge difference between an arrest and a conviction.
 However, there is a public record for an arrest as well as for a conviction.
 You should seek to seal an arrest and a conviction.